-Lois Booth was the daughter of John Frederick Booth and grand-daughter of legendary John Rudolphus Booth.
+Lois Booth was the daughter of John Frederick Booth and granddaughter of the legendary John Rudolphus Booth.
 J. R. Booth was a Canadian lumber king and railroad baron who also had several other commercial interests.
 In 1892, his lumber mill was the largest operation of its kind in the world.

 The big event of the 1924 social season was Lois Booth’s wedding to Prince Erik of Denmark (and cousin of King George V), the only royal wedding ever celebrated in Ottawa.
 Prince Erik and Lois Booth were married at All Saints Anglican Church on Laurier Ave.
 E. on February 11.
 The main headline in the Ottawa Citizen that day noted that “Ideal Canadian Winter Day Favors Nuptials of Popular Ottawa Girl and Danish Prince” while a secondary headline stated “Political and other Official Activity in Capital Suspended for Event”.
 Mackenzie King, Sir Robert Borden, Arthur Meighen and the Governor General were all in attendance although J.R.
 Booth, the bride’s grandfather, was not because he was recovering from an illness.